-Yet, as its recent consultation of airspace shows, the CAA has few powers to control noise and considers that its main statutory duty is to facilitate aviation growth.
+Yet, the CAA has few powers to control noise and considers that its main statutory duty is to facilitate aviation growth.

 Respondents told us about significant adverse effects on the quality of life for themselves and their families, including sleep disturbance, inability to concentrate, and depression.
 Many had lost the enjoyment of their gardens.
-But respondents and members of the public told us about noise intrusion until well after 11pm, and often before 6am.
+Aircraft noise intrusion, we learned, occurs until well after 11pm, and often before 6am.
 And it’s not just people who live close to airports who are affected: we’ve been told about significant problems with frequent, intrusive noise impacts on people living 20 miles away from major airports.

-The World Health Organisation (WHO) in Europe made recommendations in 2009 of the levels of noise above which health is affected.
+In October 2018, The World Health Organisation (WHO) in Europe revised its recommendations on community noise exposure.
+To avoid health impacts, outdoor noise levels should not exceed 55Leq during daytime, or 40Leq at night, the WHO now states.
 AEF advocates for using the WHO guidelines, and any future revisions, as a long-term target for UK aviation noise policy.

 Since around 2014, AEF has noticed an increase in the number of queries from people who are either experiencing noise for the first time, or are experiencing an intensification of noise from aircraft operating from commercial airports.
 For example, we’ve received many queries about Heathrow, Gatwick, Luton, Birmingham and Newcastle as a result of airspace changes.

 The number of people impacted by aircraft noise, either for the first time or because the noise has intensified, has increased.